enormandeau/github_tutorial/files/01_revision_control.md

 ## How can revision control help you?

-A revision control system, like Git, tracks changes made to files over time and **keeps a copy of older versions**.
-It also works as a log of progress by storing messages that describe these changes.
-This process helps you **organize your analysis code into a working state**.
-When used in combination with GitHub, a Git project hosting service, **your project can easily be shared with others**, making your research more reproducible.
-Finally, it also greatly **facilitates collaboration**.
-Even if you are the only contributor to your project, hosting it online **increases your visibility**, which is good for your career!
+A revision control system, like Git:

+- Tracks changes made to files over time
+- Keeps a copy of all older versions
+- Works as a log of progress by storing messages that describe changes
+- Helps you organize your analysis code into a working state
+- Help you share your project with others
+- Makes your research more reproducible
+- Greatly facilitates collaboration
+- Increases your visibility, which is good for your career!

 ## Why chose Git and GitHub?